-If you return a signed and dated proxy card or otherwise vote without marking voting selections, your shares will be voted, as applicable: "For" the election of all five nominees for director, "For" ratification of selection by the Audit Committee of the Board of Directors of RSM US LLP as independent registered public accounting firm of the Company for its fiscal year ending 2017, "For" the approval, by non-binding vote, of the compensation of our named executive officers as disclosed in this Proxy Statement, and "One Year" for the recommendation, by non-binding vote, of the frequency of executive compensation votes.
+If you return a signed and dated proxy card or otherwise vote without marking voting selections, your shares will be voted, as applicable: "For" the election of all five nominees for director, "For" ratification of selection by the Audit Committee of the Board of Directors of RSM US LLP as independent registered public accounting firm of the Company for its fiscal year ending 2018, "For" the approval, by non-binding vote, of the compensation of our named executive officers as disclosed in this Proxy Statement.
 If any other matter is properly presented at the meeting, your proxy holder (one of the individuals named on your proxy card) will vote your shares using his or her best judgment.